 - WD My Book

-Seagate’s BarraCuda lineup is the indisputable face of the best hard drives.
-And, it’s not without good reason – they offer a great ratio of gigabyte per dollar and speed benefits to top it off.
+It’s almost impossible to talk about hard drives without mentioning Seagate’s BarraCuda lineup – it’s a force to be reckoned with.
+And, it’s not hard to see why, Seagate BarraCuda drives offer a great gigabyte-per-dollar ratio and speed benefits to top it off.
 The 2TB model hits a sweet spot by balancing high performance and affordability.
-Since this drive combines 7,200rpm platters and high density data, computers outfitted with this drive will be able to read data extra fast.
+Since this drive combines 7,200rpm platters and high density data, computers outfitted with this drive will be able to read data extraordinarily fast.

 Even if its laptops aren’t as popular as they used to be, Toshiba is still a huge name in computing, and has a lot to offer.
 When it comes to the best hard drives, the Toshiba X300 is a high-capacity, high-performance champ worth taking a look at.
 The X300 drives boast great gigabyte-to-dollar value without sacrificing on performance.
 These drives all spin at 7,200 rpm and include 128MB of cache for higher speeds.
 The only downside is the warranty only lasts two years, which feels short for a drive meant to store so much important data.

-When it comes to PC gaming, speed is everything.
-So, for anyone resisting the allure of an SSD, and looking to kick it old school with one of the best hard drives, it’s time for something that spins just a bit faster.
-And, with the WD VelociRaptor and its insane 10,000rpm spin speed, you’re going to want to pay attention to it.
-With capacities up to 1TB available, the VelociRaptor drives are ready to store large game libraries, ad the super fast platters will help those games launch and load quickly.
+When it comes to PC gaming, it’s better to be fast than capacious.
+So, if you’ve been resisting the allure of an SSD, and looking to kick it old school with one of the best hard drives, the WD VelociRaptor should be up your alley.
+Not only does this drive have a whopping 10,000 rpm spin speed, but you’re going to want to pay attention to it.
+With capacities up to 1TB, the VelociRaptor drives are ready to store large game libraries, and the super fast platters will help your games launch and load quickly.

 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Seagate FireCuda